This sibling R&B group Sister Sledge put the soul in disco with international party anthems like 1979’s “We Are Family.”

 • After Joni died in 2017, Debbie and Kim announced that they would continue to perform as Sister Sledge.

-Sister Sledge was formed in 1971.
-Members of Sister Sledge include, or have included, the following 2 members.
+Members of Sister Sledge include, or have included, Kathy Sledge and Joni Sledge.